Staying safe during Winter operations

 Take caution and dress for success

-• Wear a wind proof and waterproof coat that is reflective as your top layer.
-Your reflective outer piece needs to be CSA approved Class 2 reflective safety vest standard.
+• Wear a windproof and waterproof coat that is reflective as your top layer.
+Your reflective outer piece needs to be CSA-approved Class 2 reflective safety vest standard.

 • Use the two-layer sock system.
 Wear a thin sock to wick away moisture and a wool sock on top to keep your feet warm.
 Bring an extra pair of socks in case you need to change during the day.